A French Village Sketchbook: A watercolor workshop given by Catherine Stock

-The fee for each weekly class is 350 euros.
+The fee for each weekly class is 395 euros.
 This fee includes lunch but does not include materials.
-A deposit of 100 euros is requested in advance to reserve a place in the class, and is not refundable after June 1.
-If you sign up for two weeks, the fee will be 600 euros.
+A deposit of 100 euros is requested in advance to reserve a place in each class, and is not refundable.
 Should the class need to be canceled for any reason, a full refund will be made.

 Within walking distance, there are local chambres d'hôte, gites, a campsite, hotels, and the four star Chateau Roumegouse.
 Click here to check out some places to stay.

 Some kind of independent transport is necessary unless one finds accommodation within walking distance of the studio.
 A car will be important for getting to painting sites during the second week, though a certain amount of doubling up with other students should be possible.
 But if you would like to explore the area which has much to offer, a car is essential.